SyncfusionExamples/blazor-pdf-viewer-examples/Annotations/Programmatic Support/Text Markup/Edit/README.md

 # Edit text markup annotation programmatically
 This example shows how to edit text markup annotation programmatically in the SfPdfViewer.
-Here, we have edit the highligh annotation in the  PDF document.
+Here, we have edit the highlight annotation in the  PDF document.

 Documentation: https://blazor.syncfusion.com/documentation/pdfviewer-2/annotation/text-markup-annotation#edit-text-markup-annotation-programmatically